gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 Professionally, our projects are as demanding as ever.
 If you follow React, you know about [some things](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html) [we have been working on](https://reactjs.org/blog/2018/11/13/react-conf-recap.html).
 I've grown as an engineer, and still have much to learn.
 Our London team has grown -- I'm not alone now.

+People occasionally recognize me.
+This is humbling.
+Someone once recognized me in a sauna and started complaining about React.
+Please don't be that person.

 I got promoted.
 I started this blog as a side project.
 I have [another side project](https://justjavascript.com/) coming, which I've been musing about for the better part of these two years.
 I met more people from the internet and put more faces to avatars.
 This is fun.

 I always knew that I liked building UIs.
 I got hooked on Visual Basic.
 I spent this decade building UIs, and then building a way to build UIs.
 And then talking about it and explaining it.
 But I realize now that my drive to *explain* things is just as important to me as my drive to build.
 Perhaps, even more important.